 Northland Center for Advanced Professional Studies (NCAPS) is part of the Park Hill Professional Studies opportunities.
 NCAPS offers two block courses in the fall semester and two block courses in the spring semester.
 Therefore, a student will earn two credits if they enroll in one semester and four credits if they enroll in both semesters.

 NCAPS offers student the opportunity to solve real world problems using business standard software, equipment and are mentored by real employers.
 Students gain experience working with businesses, assisting and learning through meaningful projects.
 Students learn early career professional skills such as project management, business ethics, teamwork and time management, which are instructed, modeled, and measured.
 Learning at NCAPS is real-time, real-world and hands-on.
 Emphasis is placed on developing professional skills, such as communication and collaboration, which employers deem highly important to individual success.
-Students interested in applying for the NCAPS program need to use the following link to fill out and submit an online application.
-Click on this link for more information or to apply: www.northlandcaps.org/apply
+Click on this link for more information: